-4) The means of escape are protected to prevent the spread of fire and smoke with predominately nominal Permadoor FD30s doors.
-No internal access to flats was gained during the fire risk assessment to ensure the doors have not been tampered with by residents etc. Residents to flats 64 and 53 did allow an inspection of the flat entrance doors.
+5) The means of escape are protected to prevent the spread of fire and smoke with predominately Permadoor nominal FD30s doors.
+No internal access to flats was gained during the fire risk assessment to ensure the doors have not been tampered with by residents etc.